 The patent tells us about the action-based deeplinks pointed to the Alaska Airlines web page.
-I went to Bing and search for them, and noticed that in addition to deeplinks that are action-based, they also have buttons associated with actions such as “book a flight”, and “flight status,” and “Contact us.”
-I noticed that in addion to hyperlinks, Bing was showing buttons for those actions:
+I went to Bing and search for them, and noticed that in addition to action-based deeplinks, they also have buttons associated with actions such as “book a flight”, and “flight status,” and “Contact us.”
+I noticed that in addition to hyperlinks, Bing was showing buttons for those actions:

 The patent shows actions off to the side, with icons associated with them.
 That isn’t quite where Bing is at yet, but it’s interesting seeing them showing action-based deeplinks that are so different looking from sitelinks